What happened to Drones? Where is the drone market heading?

 On the professional side, North Carolina is ranked number 5, while Pennsylvania is much lower at number 9.

-The states or territories with the lowest number of drone registrations are North Dakota, Delaware, Vermont, Wyoming, and the District of Columbia at the bottom of the list.
+The states or territories with the lowest drone registrations are North Dakota, Delaware, Vermont, Wyoming, and the District of Columbia at the bottom of the list.

 Which states have a high penetration of drones?
 Low penetration?